Nuitka/Nuitka/Developer_Manual.rst

        doSomething()

 Looking at this example, one way to look at it, would be to turn "range" into "xrange", note that "x" is unused.
-But what is better, is to notice that "range()" generated value is not really used, but only the length of the expression matters.
-And even if "x" were used, only the ability to predict the value from a function would be interesting, so we would use that computation function instead.
+That would already perform better.
+But really better is to notice that "range()" generated values are not used, but only the length of the expression matters.

-Predict from a function could mean to have Python code to do it, as well as C++ code to do it.
+And even if "x" were used, only the ability to predict the value from a function would be interesting, so we would use that computation function instead of having an iteration source.
+Being able to predict from a function could mean to have Python code to do it, as well as C++ code to do it.
 Then code for the loop can be generated without any CPython usage at all.

 .. note::